3.2.3 The Economic Role of Government Spend

 Levels of spending are decided by politicians, as described later (6.7.1), but the following sub-sections examine the economic role of government spend:

-● Apart from defence and law and order, a government can choose to fund other public services (3.2.3.1).
-These can include socio-economic rights such as health and education, and other amenities such as libraries and support for the arts, for everyone’s benefit.
-The cost of providing these discretionary public services falls on the taxpayer.
+● Apart from defence and law and order, a government can choose to fund discretionary public services (3.2.3.1).
+These can include some socio-economic rights such as health and education.
+Other amenities, such as libraries and support for the arts, might be supplied to improve the quality of people’s lives but are not regarded as rights.

-● It can make investments in infrastructure and in research, to help all sectors of the economy to function better (3.2.3.2).
-Such expenditure can fuel future economic growth, and it benefits a country to stay ahead of the competition in new technologies if possible.
+● Governments can make investments in infrastructure and in research, to help all sectors of the economy to function better (3.2.3.2).
+Such expenditure can fuel future economic growth – and it benefits a country to stay ahead of the competition in new technologies if possible.

-● It can make benefit payments to people in the form of welfare or pensions, which are also socio-economic rights, to protect them from economic hardship (3.2.3.3).
+● Benefit payments can be made to people in the form of welfare or pensions, to protect them from economic hardship (3.2.3.3).
+These are categorised as socio-economic rights,

 ● Some government spend can be seen as displacing private enterprise and reducing its competitiveness (3.2.3.4).

 ● The scope of government spend is contentious, as compared to letting people making their own choices about how to spend their money (3.2.3.5).
-There is continual tension between the economic interests of taxpayers and people in need of support.
+There is continual tension between the economic interests of taxpayers and the people who are in need of support.

 Back